 Fortune 500 industrial supply company W. W. Grainger exemplifies this emerging overlap.
 After creating an account, buyers are directed to a homepage that mirrors any major B2C site.
 Likewise, their product pages bear all the B2C hallmarks listed above:

-However, what sets Grainger apart as online B2B pioneers are three additional features.
+However, what sets Grainger apart as an online B2B pioneer are three additional features.
 First, three purchasing programs that go beyond auto-reordering to fit the size and needs of individual businesses:

-Enhancing your onsite search for B2B customers is equally important and helps to streamline the sales process—empowering your sales reps to work in a more consultative, rather than transactional role.
+Enhancing your onsite search for B2B customers is equally important and helps streamline the sales process—empowering your sales reps to work in a more consultative, rather than transactional, role.

 “You know you are running a modern sales team when selling feels more like the relationship between a doctor and a patient and less like a relationship between a salesperson and a prospect.

-The V-Belt Guys website isn’t exactly sexy nor content heavy.
+The V-Belt Guys website isn’t exactly sexy or content-heavy.
 But it doesn’t need to be.
-Instead, they put first things first.
+Instead, it puts first things first.

 To increase value, V-Belt Guys provides its visitors with key search elements like: